tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

 issue.
 Things you can try to change include:

 - Disable layer addition (use the snapped-only mesh from time directory 2).
-- If layers are required: Modify mesh criteria in the relaxed section of snappyHexMeshDict towards values listed in the meshQualityControls section.
-Or you can remove the relaxed section altogether.
-Warning: you layer coverage will decrease radically, as layer addition typically requires that snappyHexMesh is allowed to create low quality cells.
+This indicates if the problem is with boundary layers or not.
-- Increase *Min Triangle Twist* and/or decrease *Max Non-Ortho* values to force snappyHexMesh to create high quality cells (at the cost of worse snapping and decreased layer coverage).
+- Decrease *Max Internal Skewness* or increase *Min Triangle Twist* to force snappyHexMesh to create high quality cells (at the cost of worse snapping and decreased layer coverage).